 Altering your position to one where suddenly your feet are high up and your head is on the ground helps you first to release any trapped fluids that have built up, and secondly to improve digestion.

 This exercise does wonders to boost intestinal mobility.
 This helps us absorb nutrients better and in the long run, combats constipation.
 Plus, it helps us achieve a general state of well-being that will be as noticeable on the outside and on the inside.

 4. Relax the Nervous System

 Adopting this position will also help you improve your breathing.

 While in this position, you retain more air.
 Little by little, your body tends to take on a slower and more measured rhythm of in-breaths and out-breaths.

 This, in turn, has a fabulous effect on your nervous system by helping us relieve muscular tension, particularly the ones that tend to build up around the stomach, the neck and the temples.

 The first thing you’ll notice after practicing this technique is the physical relief, but this physical relief also does wonders to relax your mind after a stressful day.

 Since this position encourages the flow of oxygen to the brain, we begin, almost without realizing it, to meditate.
 We start to rest our minds and to feel more present with ourselves.
 Greater awareness of our bodies helps to envelop us in a sense of stillness, calmness and perfect harmony.

 What’s more, as you continue with this simple therapy, you’ll notice more and more benefits of your elevating your legs.

 So what are you waiting for?
-Try it today!
+Try elevating your legs today!